benjiebob/Sweepstakes/README.md

 |                       30 | Qatar          | A       |                   50 | Tom Roddick            |
 |                       31 | Saudi Arabia   | C       |                   51 | Bec Liggins            |
 |                       32 | Ghana          | H       |                   61 | Ben Biggs              |

-## Prizes

-Prizes will be awarded to:
-- The player with the *winning* World Cup team, and
-- The player with the *best performing* team ranked in the bottom 8 according to FIFA World Cup Ranking.
-The teams eligible for this prize are: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia, Ghana.*

-A grand prize pot has been determined.
-However, the precise nature of the prize will be personalized to the winning players.